 The Ontario Labour Relations Board has set the date for the ratification vote on the Full-time Tentative Agreement.
-The vote is set to start at noon on September 28 and will go to noon September 30.
+The vote is set to start at noon on September 28 and will go to 5 pm September 29.
 It will be an electronic vote, and members will be getting voting PINs and information through their Mohawk College emails.

 There have been some questions around the ratification vote, and we wanted to clarify what would happen if there is No vote.